thycotic/PasswordChangers/Accounts/Amazon Web Services/AWS-IAM-AccessKeys/readme.md

     * Navigate to Admin > Scripts

 * The user accounts used for API access will need to have Edit permissions on the Access Key Secret
-* The user account used for API access will also need at least Read permissions on the secret created for its own account.
+* The user account used for API access will also need at least View permissions on the secret created for its own account.